abudaan/vega-multi-view/docs/index.md

         signal: addData
       update: "buttonLabel === '[add data]' ? '[remove data]' : '[add data]'"
 ```
-As you can see, the state of the toggle is based on the label of the button.
+As you can see, the state of the toggle is based on the value of the label on the button.
 The signal `removeData` sends a boolean and the signal `addData` sends either an empty object or the complete dataset.
-Both signal fire on every button click; it would have been much neater if the button only triggers one signal per click.
-This can be done if we use `replace_all` to remove the dataset, in the vmv config:
+Note that both signals change on every button click; it would have been much neater if the button only triggers one signal change per click.
+This can be done if we use `replace_all` and send an empty dataset which effectively removes the dataset as well.
+In the vmv config:

 ```yaml
 publish: